General Business Occupations

 The Retail Sales Cashier Course is based largely on a combination of classroom lectures, demonstrations, and hands-on experience to prepare the students for employment in the retail sales environment.
 Evaluation of competencies gained is made through written performance testing.
-The Retail Sales/Cashier class provides skills and knowledge required to obtain entry-level positions including cash register operations, recordkeeping, and basic math.
+The Retail Sales/Cashier class provides the skills and knowledge required to obtain entry-level positions including cash register operations, record keeping, and basic math.
 The goal of this course is to provide students with necessary skills for entry-level positions in any retail store, warehouse, grocery store or any position where cash handling is essential.

 Photovoltaic Design and Installer

 The Photovoltaic Design and Installer Course are based on a combination of lecture and hands-on experience.
-The Photovoltaic Design and Installer Program provide basic training in the areas of Safety, Electrical Theory, Energy Efficiency, PV System Design, PV Installation Techniques and Job Readiness.
+The Photovoltaic Design and Installer Program provide basic training in the areas of Safety, Electrical Theory, Energy Efficiency, PV System Design, PV Installation Techniques, and Job Readiness.
 The purpose of the Photovoltaic Installer Program is to give students the entry-level job skills necessary to enter the Solar Installation trade.
 Instruction will be provided through lectures, demonstrations, testing procedures and hands-on participation.
 The average number of hours to complete all coursework is 210 instructional hours.
-The program will train students to install and design a solar panel system, perform construction and electrical basics, learn about different forms of renewable energy, prepare for the NABCEP entry level certification exam, and receive OSHA ten-hour training.
+The program will train students to install and design a solar panel system, perform construction and electrical basics, learn about different forms of renewable energy, prepare for the NABCEP entry-level certification exam, and receive OSHA ten-hour training.

 Professional Truck Driver

 The Professional Truck Driver Course provides students with the skills and knowledge to qualify to take both the written and skills test administered by the State of California Department of Motor Vehicles and to seek employment as an entry-level commercial truck driver.
-Classroom and Behind-the-wheel training total 165 hours.
-Students will first attend 40 hours of classroom training covering such subjects as driver qualifications, log books, defensive driving and job search techniques.
+Classroom and Behind-the-wheel training totaling 165 hours.
+Students will first attend 40 hours of classroom training covering such subjects as driver qualifications, log books, defensive driving, and job search techniques.
 At the end of this training, students will be required to pass the written exam administered by the Department of Motor Vehicle (D.M.V.) and obtain their class ‘A’ instructional permit.
 It is necessary to pass and obtain the instructional permit before proceeding to the behind-the-wheel training phase of the training course.
 The classroom training is followed by field training which includes both observation and behind-the¬ wheel time.
 The field training consists of driving in training areas and highway, city, driving with an emphasis on defensive driving.
 Backing, safety, and emergency procedures area also practiced extensively.
 The training also consists of DMV skills practicing, DMV road testing and skills/knowledge necessary to qualify to take the behind the wheel skills test administered by the State of California Department of Motor Vehicles.
 Students must satisfactorily complete theory and practical assignments.